 Who we are

-Stefania Perna is Project and Communication Officer for CPAN at ODI.
-She has extensively worked in project management for relevant non-governmental and international organisations with a specific focus on capacity building for governments and civil society in Sub-Saharian Africa.
+Stefania Perna is Programme and Communication Manager at CPAN.
+She has extensively worked in project management for non-governmental and international organisations with a specific focus on democracy, conflict-prevention and capacity building for governments and civil society in Sub-Saharan Africa.
 Stefania is also expert in Information Communication Technology for Development (ICT4D).